dkpro-migration/howto/README.md

   * `self._http = http_instance if http_instance else httplib2.Http(disable_ssl_certificate_validation=True)`
 * check out "Project Hosting" data from Google Takeout
 * run the script

+**Do not mark the projects "as moved" on Google Code!** - The moved issues contain links back to the original issues on Google Code which might still have the attachments!
+(As far as I can tell) If you mark the project "as moved", you can no longer access the issues.

 ### Migrating the project homepage and wiki